 In the digital era, the Oxford Dictionary of Literary Terms has maintained its relevance by adapting to new technologies.
 While the original print edition remains a classic, digital versions of the dictionary are now available, offering instant access to its vast collection of terms.
 This accessibility is particularly beneficial for students and researchers who rely on online resources for their studies.
 The digital format also allows for regular updates, ensuring that the dictionary continues to reflect the latest developments in literary studies.

-Worth adding, the dictionary’s online presence has facilitated its use in educational institutions worldwide.
-Also, many universities and libraries include it in their digital collections, making it easier for students to access the resource from anywhere.
-This global reach underscores the dictionary’s enduring importance as a cornerstone of literary education.
+On top of that, the dictionary’s online presence has facilitated its use in educational institutions worldwide.
+Many universities and libraries include it in their digital collections, making it easier for students to access the resource from anywhere.
+This global reach underscores the dictionary’s enduring importance as a cornerstone of literary education Worth knowing..

 Conclusion